-In June 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which creates a single source of revenue guidance.
-The new standard provides accounting guidance for all revenue arising from contracts with customers and affects all entities that enter into contracts to provide goods or services to their customers (unless the contracts are in the scope of other U.S. GAAP requirements, such as the leasing literature).
+In June 2014, the FASB issued ASU 2014-09, which creates a single source of revenue guidance.
+The new standard provides accounting guidance for all revenue arising from contracts with customers and affects all entities that enter into contracts to provide goods or services to their customers (unless the contracts are in the scope of other GAAP requirements, such as the leasing literature).
 The guidance also provides a model for the measurement and recognition of gains and losses on the sale of certain nonfinancial assets, such as property and equipment, including real estate.
 The new standard is effective for public entities for fiscal years beginning after December 15, 2017 and for interim periods therein.
 Early adoption is permitted for public entities beginning after December 15, 2016.
-We are currently evaluating the impact the new standard may have on Washington REIT.
+We intend to adopt the new standard using the modified retrospective method.
+Upon adoption of ASU 2016-02, Leases (Topic 842), the majority of our revenue will be subject to the allocation provisions outlined within the revenue standard.
+We are currently evaluating the specific implementation requirements for allocating the consideration within our contracts in accordance with ASU No. 2014-09.
+We do not expect the new standard to have a material impact on the measurement and recognition of gains and losses on the sale of properties.